eudoxia0/hermetic/README.md

                    ;; for example: (:user) (:user :tester :staff) (:user :admin) :session       ;; the /expression/ for the session object. ningle:*session* on ;; Ningle <https://github.com/fukamachi/ningle>.
-                   )
+    :denied        ;; A function that displays an "access denied" message )
 ```